wolfpld/tracy/README.md

 #### Lua support

 To profile Lua code using tracy, include the `tracy/TracyLua.hpp` header file in your Lua wrapper and execute `tracy::LuaRegister( lua_State* )` function to add instrumentation support.
 In your Lua code, add `tracy.ZoneBegin()` and `tracy.ZoneEnd()` calls to mark execution zones.
 Double check if you have included all return paths!
+Use `tracy.ZoneBeginN( name )` to set zone name.
 Use `tracy.ZoneText( text )` to set zone text.
-Use `tracy.ZoneName( name )` to set zone name.
 Use `tracy.Message( text )` to send messages.

 Even if tracy is disabled, you still have to pay the no-op function call cost.
 To prevent that you may want to use the `tracy::LuaRemove( char* script )` function, which will replace instrumentation calls with whitespace.
 This function does nothing if profiler is enabled.